What is Laser Therapy for Dogs?

 Cell energy is regulated by mitochondria within the cell.
 Mitochondria can be considered as the “batteries” or “fuel-cell” of the cell.
 The packets of energy that are distributed to cell function is Adenosine triphosphate (ATP).
 When ATP increases, cell function, cell healing, cell respiration, and cell regeneration all increase.
 The mitochondria are charged up by photons of light emitted from the laser, thereby increasing ATP within the cell.

 Nerves require a certain stimulus to “fire.”
 This stimulus threshold is usually 15 millivolts of energy, or touch, heat, cold, or pressure.
 Damaged tissue nerves “fire” at only 5 millivolts making them more sensitive, more irritated, more painful.
-Laser therapy resets the threshold back to 15 millivolts, thereby reducing the sensitivity to pain in a damaged tissue.
+Animal laser therapy resets the threshold back to 15 millivolts, thereby reducing the sensitivity to pain in a damaged tissue.